-The application site is 0.2 hectares and it is located within the fillage of Ballysadare, approximately 330m south-west of the town centre.
-Access to the site will be via the creation of a new entrance that is just west off a local, third-class road.
-The site is bounded to the east by the local road, to the north by the Mount Verde residential development, and to the south and west by the Willow Wood residential estate.
+The application site is 0.82 hectares and it is located within the village of Ballysadare, approximately 73om south-west of the town centre.
+Access to the site will be via an existing access lane that is off the L61013 and this road is just off the N59.

 The land-use surrounding the site is mixed.
 The urban and sub-urban areas of Ballysadare largely surround the site and the main habitats associated with these areas include buildings and artificial surfaces, along with amenity grasslands and gardens.
 Beyond these areas, agriculture is the dominant land-use and improved/semi-improved agricultural grasslands are the dominant habitats.
 Other habitats represented locally include unimproved neutral and poorly drained grasslands, mixed woodlands, hedgerows and treelines.
-The Ballysadare River lies approximately 120m east of the site.
+The Ballysadare River lies approximately 40m east of the site.
 The main habitat associated with this feature is depositing lowland river whilst its riparian margins largely consist of riparian treelines and grasslands.
-The site is also approximately 840m south of Ballysadare Bay and its intertidal mudflat, sandflat and shoreline habitats.
+The site is also approximately 600m south of Ballysadare Bay and its intertidal mudflat, sandflat and shoreline habitats.